kubabajek/AiBD/lab4_tidy_data/Documents/dataAppendix.md

 - date - measurment data
 - prcp - maximum precipitation

-# temperature.csv
+## temperature.csv
-This file contains information of all prcp written data from weather station at 2010 year.
+This file contains information of all temperature written data from weather station at 2010 year.

 Variables: